OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

       string value;
     };

-    // CoverageElement geometry is always expressed in the parent coverage_frame_ref.
+    // CoverageElement geometry is expressed in the parent coverage_frame_ref unless has_frame_ref overrides it.
     // If that frame is earth-fixed, bbox is [west,south,east,north] in degrees (EPSG:4326/4979);
     // otherwise coordinates are in local meters.
     @extensibility(APPENDABLE) struct CoverageElement {